 It may be small, but Panama draws the line between South and Central America, and welcomes both the Caribbean and Pacific oceans to her balmy shores.
 The Darian National Park forms a lush jungle border with Colombia in the south, while the forests of the north are entwined with those of Costa Rica.
 Between, there are mountains, tropical wildernesses, forests and beaches, all populated by the welcoming Panamanian people.
 Despite this breadth of experiences, Panama is compact, and you can take in wildlife, cloud forests, beaches, indigenous cultures and the gloss of Panama City, all within one trip.

-Top three things to do in Panama
+Top things to do in Panama

 Blissful San Blas